 Vader opened up, "After one night of drinking his sorrow away in January 1995, he crashed his car into a concrete barrier near Kansas City.
 The impact fractured his forearm and crushed his hip.
 I felt horrible that this was the end for him.
 Not only was I emotionally hurt for him, but selfishly, I knew my career would suffer as well."

 Overall, it can be said that Leon White, as Big Van Vader made a huge impact on American soil when he outpowered and steamrolled his opponents in WCW during the early to mid-’90s.
-With his intimidating look and claiming that he "feared no man and felt no pain," we played witness to a monster heel who was not only extremely intimidating but also frighteningly mobile inside the ring.
+With his intimidating look and claiming that he "feared no man and felt no pain," fans witnessed a monster heel who was not only extremely intimidating but also frighteningly mobile inside the ring.

 If you enjoyed this piece, be sure not to miss these recommended articles on our site: